 This brute force approach was very productive, but I still had other nuts to crack.
 Barry Soetoro Esq. was still unidentified.
 I asked for help.

-OARPANET was a distributed processing framework where remote computers could connect to the central OARPA server and check out a range of IDs to search.
-These were subsets of all possible letters, numbers and special symbols of a specific length.
+OARPANET was a distributed processing framework where remote computers could connect to the central OARPA server and check out a range of email guesses to scan and a list of unknown hashes.
+These were subsets of all possible letters, numbers and special symbols of a specific length, AAAAAAA, AAAAAAB, AAAAAAC …).
 The software was really pretty cool, including web services, and multi-processing (users could specify now many of their computers’ cores to dedicate to OARPA).
 A tremendous amount of effort went into optimizing the process for speed.
-I could check network progress remotely from my smart phone.
+I could check network progress remotely from my smartphone.

 OBOT volunteers installed the software, and the network hummed along for months, generating and testing several millions of random email addresses per second, but maybe finding no more than one new email address match on a good day.
 Still, it paid off, and we did finally guess Barry Soetoro Esq.’s address in a scan of random 7-character strings at a common email domain.
 A computer that I bought primarily as a dedicated OARPA scanner got the trophy for nailing Barry and 57 others in the final round.